 If you prefer something lighter, Kilkenny Cream Ale or Harp Lager are great alternatives for an Irish imported beer — or try them all with the Irish Beer mixed pack!

 If you’re keen to support local this St. Paddy’s Day, Edmonton brewery Sea Change crafts an Irish Red Ale that pays homage to the traditional Irish pub ale!
-This beer is easy drinking and approachable for fans of darker beer styles, and features prevalent soft toffee and caramel notes paired with mild bitterness.
-The well-rounded malt flavours paired with refreshing crispness draw you in with every sip — a local favourite for sure!
+This beer is easy drinking, well-rounded and approachable for fans of darker beer styles, and features prevalent soft toffee and caramel notes paired with mild bitterness — a local favourite for sure!
 Our neighbours off 124th street, Arcadia Brewing, have also brewed up an Irish red this year, so check them out!

 Irish Cream is a creamy liqueur based on Irish whiskey, cream and other flavourings.
 Within the European Union, Irish Cream has a Protected Geographic Indicator (PGI) which means it must be produced within Ireland.
 You can enjoy Irish Cream on its own, over ice, or mixed in coffee for a fun start to your St Patrick’s Day morning.
 Alternatively, you can use it in a White Russian cocktail, or pour over dessert or ice cream for a sweet treat.